 Ectopic pregnancy

-Developing pregnancies outside the womb are described as ectopic pregnancies.
-They are relatively rare and occur at a rate of 1%-2% of all pregnancies.
-The most common location of ectopic pregnancy is in the fallopian tube, but they can also occur anywhere in the pelvis.
-Risk factors are a history of pelvic inflammation or infertility and the increased maternal age.
-Women who have had an ectopic pregnancy in the past are at increased risk of developing another ectopic pregnancy.
+Ectopic pregnancies occur when a pregnancy develops outside the womb.
+They are relatively rare, occurring in 1%-2% of all pregnancies.
+The most common location for an ectopic pregnancy is the fallopian tube, but they can also occur elsewhere in the pelvis.
+Risk factors include a history of pelvic inflammation or infertility and increased maternal age.
+Women who have had an ectopic pregnancy in the past are at higher risk of experiencing another one.

-Ultrasound is the only method that can provide a reliable diagnosis of ectopic pregnancy before surgery.
-Gynecological Ultrasound Centre specializes in diagnosing ectopic pregnancy with ultrasound.
-As an ectopic pregnancy can sometimes lead to severe internal bleeding, a valid and accurate diagnosis helps to avoid delays when emergency surgery in needed.
-In most cases of ectopic pregnancy, women suffer from mild symptoms and surgery is not required urgently.
-An ultrasound scanning helps identify ectopic pregnancies that are likely to be resolved naturally.
+Ultrasound is the only method that can reliably identify an ectopic pregnancy before any medical intervention.
+The Gynecological Ultrasound Centre specializes in identifying ectopic pregnancies using ultrasound.
+Since an ectopic pregnancy can sometimes lead to severe internal bleeding, a valid and accurate identification helps to avoid delays when emergency intervention is needed.
+In most cases of ectopic pregnancy, women experience mild symptoms, and immediate intervention is not required.
+Ultrasound scanning helps identify ectopic pregnancies that are likely to resolve naturally.

-Gynecological Ultrasound Centre offers a diagnostic approach that helps more than one third of women with an ectopic pregnancy to heal without the need of surgery or medical treatment.
-We also diagnose rare and unusual forms of ectopic pregnancy such as cervical, medial and intra-abdominal pregnancy and we particularly specialize in the diagnosis of an ectopic pregnancy in the Caesarean Section.
+The Gynecological Ultrasound Centre offers an approach that helps more than one-third of women with an ectopic pregnancy to recover without the need for medical intervention.
+We also identify rare and unusual forms of ectopic pregnancy, such as cervical, medial, and intra-abdominal pregnancies, and we specialize in identifying ectopic pregnancies in the Caesarean section.